craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 Eigen::MatrixXd corners = lf::geometry::Corners(*geometry);
 ```

-In addition we can test for some properties of the geometry:
+In addition, we can test for some properties of the geometry:

 ```cpp
 // Test if geometry is a non-degenerate bilinear quadrilateral (corners matrix with 4 cols)